aivic/machineLearning/docs/test.md

 | Japan                    | The University of Tokyo               | Ph.D.           | $68,000.00    | $55,000.00       | $6,000.00    |                |           314 |
 | Japan                    | Kyoto University                      | Master's (Biz)  | $56,000.00    | $32,000.00       | $8,000.00    |            715 |               |

 We will be building various pivot charts based on the given data set.

+>> The above data set doesn't relate to the actual figures of the mentioned colleges.
+Please refer to the respective college websites for original information.

 ## Pivot Chart Basics
 To build a pivot chart, the very first thing you need to do is to construct a PivotTable.
 Here we have constructed a PivotTable using column names **Country** and **Program** under the `Rows` section and the sum of tuition fee, accommodation fee and miscellaneous charges under the `Values` section.